beebit-sec/beebit-cpabe-sdk/INSTALL_PYTHON.md

 - pt: path to original file (plaintext)

 ### Encrypt / Decrypt
 Previous examples encrypt and decrypt files.
-In this example, you encrypt / decrypt input data.
+In this example, you can encrypt / decrypt input data.
 ~~~bash
 python encdec.py [pk] [sk] [ap]
 ~~~